Dr. Dabuswinee also mentioned the various diseases they frequently encounter and treat in children.

 In child development and growth, Dr. Dabuswinee always observes when children come for vaccinations.
 She checks to see if the children’s height is within the norm and if there are any endocrine disorders, such as abnormal thyroid hormones leading to delayed growth or early puberty, like a sudden increase in height in children.
 For girls, breast development might start at a very young age, even before eight years old.
 Additionally, obesity can be detected by looking at a child’s weight exceeding the norm.
 Dr. Dabuswinee can assess all these factors from the time the child comes for vaccination at the hospital.

-In terms of medical treatment, Dr. Dabuswinee always keeps herself updated with new research and knowledge.
-With a strong commitment, she aims to ensure that patients do not miss any opportunities for treatment and receives the best possible care.
+Dr. Dabuswinee always keeps herself updated with new research and knowledge.
+With a strong commitment, she aims to ensure that patients do not miss any opportunities for treatment and receive the best possible care.
 She cares deeply for her patients and wants to provide them with the utmost care.
 Moreover, she encourages patients, especially teenagers, to be involved in treatment decisions.
 For teenage patients, she typically explains and provides complete information to ensure they receive the best and most suitable treatment according to the parents’ intentions when they bring their children for consultation.
 In this regard, she advises parents as follows: